 Figure Your Speed

 Speed is perhaps the most important factor in going upwind, and it is also the hardest thing to get right.
-If your speed is too slow, you will find it hard to generate enough force to ride upwind.
+If your speed is too slow, you will find it hard to generate enough wind to ride upwind.
 The faster you go, the easier it is to ride upwind, but your control will be tested.

 Instead, try to angle your board between 10 and 20 degrees while maintaining a pretty brisk speed.
 If you feel comfortable here, angle some more.
 It is more about your comfort than anything else.